wetryingtodorock/getblock-docs/en/rpc-service/movr/json-rpc/movr_rpc_methods.md

 ---
-title: movr:rpc_methods \[POST\]
+title: rpc_methods - Moonriver
-description: Retrieves the list of RPC methods that are exposed by the node
+description: Example code for the rpc_methods json-rpc method. Сomplete guide on how to use rpc_methods json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters